akoenig/prisma-kubernetes-deployment/readme.md

 ## 2. Creating a separate namespace

 As you may know, Kubernetes comes with a primitive called `namespace`.
-This allows you to group our applications locally.
-Before creating the actual namespace on the cluster, we have to create the definition file for it.
+This allows you to group your applications logically.
+Before applying the actual namespace on the cluster, we have to write the definition file for it.
 Inside our project directory, create a file called `namespace.yml` with the following content:

 ```yml(path="kubernetes-demo/namespace.yml")
 apiVersion: v1